gruevyhat/ik/swik.md

 * Prowl: The character gains Stealth (p.
 220) while within terrain that provides concealment, the AOE of a spell that grants concealment, or the AOE of a cloud effect.
 * Pursuit: Use 1 benny.
 Designates one enemy.
 For encounter, when that enemy ends his movement you can make a full advance.
 * Quick Work: When you kill one or more enemies with a melee attack during your combat action, immediately after that attack is resolved, make a ranged attack with a loaded weapon.
 * Rallying Cry: Spend a benny.
-For one round this character's CMD is doubled and friendly characters in his CMD, including this character, become fearless.
+For one round this character's command radius is doubled and friendly characters in his command radius, including this character, become fearless.
 * Ram: When this char hits an enemy with her horns, target is knocked down and can be pushed 1˝ directly away from this char.
 This char can immediately adv. directly toward target, up to distance pushed.
-* Reclaim: When a Menite char is destroyed in the Reclaimer's CMD range, the Relcaimer can erect a grave marker to gain soul tokens.
+* Reclaim: When a Menite char is destroyed in the Reclaimer's command radius range, the Relcaimer can erect a grave marker to gain soul tokens.
 Char can have up to 5 soul tokens at a time and can spend them to boost attack & damage rolls.
 If Will Weaver can spend them to remove fatigue.
 If focuser they act like focus.
 * Reed in the Wind: This character cannot be targeted by free strikes.
 * Relentless Advance: When this character is damaged by an enemy attack, he gains +2 SPD for one round.
 * Relentless Advance: When another friendly character of this character's faith suffers damage from an enemy attack while in this character's command range, this character gains +2SPD for one round.